Reyy344/Counter-App---ReactJS/README.md

-This is a Simple Counting App and made with ReactJS
+This is a Simple Counting App and made with ReactJS (CDN)